Naria Upazila: Economy and tourism

 Bhojeshwar and Gharishar are the commercial centres of Naria.
 From there, jute, wheat and rice are transported via river to other parts of Bangladesh as well as Kolkata.
 Steamers and launches used to travel from Kartikpur Launchghat and Sureswar Ghat too.
 Other than those mentioned, Nariya Bazar and Ganj Bazar are also major trading centres of Naria Upazila.
 River business is common in Wapda Ghat and Chandipur Ghat too.

 The Naria upazila is home to 575 mosques.
 Notable sites include the Sureswar Darbar Sharif; which contains the mazar (mausoleum) of Jan Sharif, the Chishtinagar Mazar in Panditsar; which contains the mausoleum of Syed Ghulam Husayni Chishti Shyampuri Huzur and the Kedarpur Dargah which contains the dargah of Majid Shah.
 The fort at Fatehjangpur is also a popular tourist attraction.
 The Modern Fantasy Kingdom has the country's largest big fish aquarium and is located in Kalukathi, Kedarpur Union.
 It also has a zoo and Shariatpur District's only amusement park.

-The Naria Barta is a local newspaper and is edited by Barkat Ali Murad with Sikandar Alam Mintu as the executive editor and Khalil Bandukasi as manager.
+The Naria Barta is a local newspaper.
 It is based in the Haji Supermarket in Upazila Square.